- Floors 1-9: Ordon Fairy Fountain

 11th Floor: Leaving the Great Fairy behind, you’ll come to a room with some Helmasaurs and some Rats.
 The Rats are basically harmless.
 Kill them if they get close, but worry about your new, hardheaded friends.
 They’ll charge so be careful.
 You can pull off the helmets with the Clawshot or aim for the rear, with the easier option being the Clawshot.

 12th Floor: With the aid of the Spinner you can move to this room.
 You’ll find a Giant Chu.
 From afar, you can use the Clawshot to attack, until the Chu can’t split anymore.
-Move in and then slash him to pieces.
-Now, walk out of there with a giant smile on your face.
+Move in and then take him out to beat the section.

 13th Floor: Here you’ll find some Chu Worms in their protective bubbles.
-Pull them out of their bubbles with the Clawshot and introduce them to your sword.
-It shouldn’t take all that long.
-If you take too long, they’ll run back to their bubbles.
-Focus on one at a time.
+Pull them out of their bubbles with the Clawshot and slash them with your sword.
+If you take too long, they’ll run back to their bubbles, so focus on one at a time.

 14th Floor: Now you’ll encounter some Bubbles.
 A spin attack will often work better than just swinging at them.
 A Great Spin Attack is even better if you have it.
 Don’t waste a potion for it, though.
 Also, I should mention that you can find some rupees if you turn into a wolf and dig in this room—if you have the Magic Armour, you’ll need those for later.

-15th Floor: Next in line, you’ll find some Bulblin Warriors waiting to be slashed to bits.
+15th Floor: Next in line, you’ll find some Bulblin Warriors.
 Take them out, being careful to not take any damage.
-Spin attacks work well here.
-A bomb or two won’t cost you later, but I would suggest not using them at this point unless you have plenty to spare.
+Spin attacks work well here and bomb or two won’t cost you later, but I would suggest not using them at this point unless you have plenty to spare.

 17th Floor: Prepare to collect a Poe’s Soul.
 You’ve undoubtedly encountered some in the past.
 Be sure to get the Poe before you attack the Stalhounds.
 Once he’s out of the way, take out the skeletal foes.